How long have you been an editor?

 What are your rates?

 My rates are within standard range.
-For small projects (<50,000 words) I charge by the word, and for large projects (>50,000 words) I quote a fixed rate based on the manuscript’s needs.
+At this time, I am only taking on book-length projects (typically 30,000 words or more), for which I quote a fixed rate based on the manuscript’s needs.

 How can I talk more with you about my project?